OtravezMau17/ediam/blog/publish.md

 Using the Exploratory Dynamic Integrated Assessment Model (EDIAM), I simulated three climate policy scenarios to explore the interplay between intertemporal preferences and technological subsidies.
 Surprisingly, the scenario most aligned with intergenerational solidarity resulted in the highest long-term CO₂ concentrations .
 In contrast, scenarios featuring strong subsidies for clean technologies, even with moderate to high levels of short-termism, performed better in reducing emissions.

 This blog dives into these findings and shows why, echoing Daron Acemoglu’s work, R&D support for clean energy must be both ambitious and well-targeted.
-Solidarity with future generations is important, but without concrete investment in innovation, it's not sufficient.
+Solidarity with future generations is important, but without concrete investment in innoxvation, it's not sufficient.

 ---